Olagold-hackxx/climate_wavers/backend-new/README.md

 - `entrypoint.sh`: Startup script for the Django container.
 - `worker.sh`: Startup script for the queue consumer container.
 - `Makefile`: Contains useful commands for managing the application.
-- `backend/`: Contains the Django project and applications.
+- `backend-new/`: Contains the Django project and applications.
-- `worker/`: Contains the Node.js microservice code (response system and notification service).

 ## Running the Application